mariozig/john_stamos/README.md

 # JohnStamos

 The greasiest Pinterest client.
-It exposes an interface you can use to query Pinterest for data about individual Pins, Pinners and Pin searches.
+JohnStamos exposes an interface you can use to query Pinterest for data about individual Pins, Pinners and Pin searches.
 Have mercy.

 [![Build Status](https://travis-ci.org/mariozig/john_stamos.png?branch=master)](https://travis-ci.org/mariozig/john_stamos)